Skintags! Why they matter?

 Skin tags are made of loose collagen fibres and blood vessels surrounded by skin.
 Collagen is a type of protein found throughout the body.

 Both men and women can develop skin tags.
-They tend to occur in older people and (significantly) people who are obese or have type-2 diabetes.
+They tend to occur in older people and (significantly) people who are obese or have prediabetes or type-2 diabetes.

 If you have a diet high in carbs and sugars, your insulin will be high as a result.
 (Insulin controls blood sugar, so more sugar = more insulin).
 But insulin has numerous actions on the body, one of which is cell-proliferation (important for example at puberty, when the body grows rapidly).
 Uncontrolled cell-growth is a bad thing however, which is why people with type2 diabetes are more prone to cancer.
 Skin tags are benign and harmless but they DO indicate that your insulin levels are probably too high.
 As ever drop us a line with any queries - no pressure - just helpful qualified, professional advice